mesoScopic-Computational-AuditioN-lab/HGF/README.md

 ```
 python setup.py install
 ```
-4. Once the installation is complete, take a look at the demo notebook provided
+4. Once the installation is complete, take a look at the demo notebook provided in `HGF Demo.ipynb`